Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 Must be done from the biocbuild account.

+First make sure to have the following lines at the top of the crontab:

+    USER=biocbuild

+    # By default, PATH is set to /usr/bin:/bin only.
+We need /usr/local/bin
+    # for things that we install locally (e.g. new versions of pandoc).
+    # It must be placed **before** /usr/bin.
+    PATH=/usr/local/bin:/usr/bin:/bin

-Add the following entry to biocbuild crontab:
+Then add the following entries to the crontab:

+    # BIOC 3.12 SOFTWARE BUILDS
+    # -------------------------

+    # prerun:
+    40 14 * * * /bin/bash --login -c 'cd /home/biocbuild/BBS/3.12/bioc/`hostname` && ./prerun.sh >>/home/biocbuild/bbs-3.12-bioc/log/`hostname`-`date +\%Y\%m\%d`-prerun.log 2>&1'

+    # run:
     00 16 * * * /bin/bash --login -c 'cd /home/biocbuild/BBS/3.12/bioc/`hostname` && ./run.sh >>/home/biocbuild/bbs-3.12-bioc/log/`hostname`-`date +\%Y\%m\%d`-run.log 2>&1'

+    # postrun (this should start AFTER builds are finished on all nodes):
+    25 11 * * * /bin/bash --login -c 'cd /home/biocbuild/BBS/3.12/bioc/`hostname` && ./postrun.sh >>/home/biocbuild/bbs-3.12-bioc/log/`hostname`-`date +\%Y\%m\%d`-postrun.log 2>&1'

-Now you can proceed to the next section or wait for a complete build run before doing so (great opportunity to catch up on your favorite Netflix show and relax).
+Now you can proceed to the next section or wait for a complete build run before doing so (great time to catch up on your favorite Netflix show and relax).